1plusX/swan/README.md

 ## UI controls

 In addition to the browser UI controls of Turtledove, this approach would enable the following additional controls:

 * The browser shall provide a mean to see the profile data that is collected.
 In this way, GDPR/CCPA access requests simply amount to reading this storage using a UI control in the browser (provided the profile contains all the relevant data collected).

 * The user shall be able to delete audience memberships using a UI control.
 This can be achieved by removing/blocking the audience definitions.
 In addition, domain owners can also remove audience definitions using a method `privateStorage.removeAudienceDefinition` (this is similar to Turtledove).

 * The user shall be able to delete/block the private storage for an advertiser that he/she does not trust.

 * The user shall be able to block access to third-party data.
 The browser could provide a central configuration panel that shows the third-party associations between parties with the possibility to block them.
 For stricter privacy configurations, the browser could prompt for consent upon the first access to a third-party item using `getItem`.

 ## Other design considerations

 * The signature of the private storage is inspired by the signature of the existing [local and sessions storages](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 To avoid naming collisions on the items of the `privateStorage`, a namespace string parameter shall be added to the signature of the `getItem` method to specify the domain that owns the data.
 The other methods `setItem`, `removeItem`, `clear` shall implicitly use the domain of the current context and shall not be available in to the audience definitions scripts.

 * Third-party data providers very likely need to understand the usage of their data (e.g. to charge the first-party accordingly).
 Our proposal is to use the [Aggregated Reporting API](https://github.com/csharrison/aggregate-reporting-api) to count the calls to `getItem`  or the number of users accessing a given item.

 ## Related work and impact on other proposals

 This proposal generalizes [Turtledove](https://github.com/WICG/turtledove) and extends the [First-party sets](https://github.com/privacycg/first-party-sets) proposal.
-In addition, it slightly affects the [SCAUP proposal](https://github.com/google/ads-privacy/blob/master/proposals/scaup/README.md) as explained next.
+In addition, it affects the [SCAUP proposal](https://github.com/google/ads-privacy/blob/master/proposals/scaup/README.md) as explained next.
-* The proposal introduces feature vectors that are stored in the browser in a read-only mode.
+* The proposal introduces feature vectors that are stored in the browser in a write-only mode.
 The private storage presented in this proposal could be used exactly for this purpose.
+Full read-access to the profile shall be provided only to the process converting the data into opaque secret shares before they are sent to the MPC servers.
 * The proposal outlines the creation of a profile without specifying its domain and/or party scope.
-This proposal addresses this issue by introducing a similar notion of profile that clearly differentiates between first-party and third-party features (items in this proposal).
+This proposal addresses this issue by introducing a similar notion of profile that clearly differentiates between first-party and third-party features (called items in this proposal).